xuyiqing/panelview_stata/README.md

 ssc install sencode, replace
 ```

-To install the `panelview` package with Stata version 15.1 or greater, one way is through `ssc install`:
+Then to install the `panelview` package with Stata version 15.1 or greater, one way is by typing `ssc install`:

 ```
 cd "your_full_local_path_to_ado_folder"
 ssc install panelview, all
 ```

-Another way is through `net install` to install the latest version of `panelview`:
+Another way is using `net install` to install the up-to-date version of `panelview`:

 ```
 cap ado uninstall panelview //in-case already installed